 Whether your company has experienced exponential growth, opened a new office, or suddenly lost some employees, sometimes you need to fill many empty roles at a rapid pace.
 In fact, this situation is common: a report found that over a quarter of companies anticipated hiring 100+ people in the 12 months after the survey.

 That’s where high-volume recruiting, a strategy that emphasizes fast hiring of a high number of employees, comes in.
-While it may seem like your need to fill numerous empty roles trumps the need for high-level candidates, the truth is that you don’t have to sacrifice quality for quantity.
+It may seem like your need to fill numerous empty roles trumps the need for high-level candidates.
+But the truth is that you don’t have to sacrifice quality for quantity.
 If you use the right techniques, you can have both.

 Read on to discover the high-volume recruiting tactics that will help you work more efficiently—and use your valuable time to identify the right candidate for each open position.